Miss World 1976

-Miss World 1976, the 26th edition of the Miss World pageant, was held on 18 November 1976 at the Royal Albert Hall in London, United Kingdom.
+Miss World 1976 was the 26th edition of the Miss World pageant, held on 18 November 1976 at the Royal Albert Hall in London, United Kingdom.
 The winner was Cindy Breakspeare from Jamaica.
 She was crowned by Miss World 1975, Wilnelia Merced of Puerto Rico.
 Runner-up was Karen Jo Pini representing Australia, third was Diana Marie Roberts Duenas from Guam, fourth was Carol Jean Grant of United Kingdom, and fifth was Merja Helena Tammi from Finland.

+Background

+Selection of participants

 Several entrants were forced by their national governments to withdraw to boycott the presence of separate black and white contestants from apartheid South Africa.

+Replacements

+Sandra Kong of Jamaica withdrew from the competition due to the apartheid system in South Africa.
+Subsequently, Cindy Breakspeare, a protégé of Haughton, was selected to represent Jamaica and went on to win the Miss World title.

+Debuts, returns, and, withdrawals

+This edition marked the debut of Guatemala and the United States Virgin Islands and the return of French Polynesia (as Tahiti), which last competed in 1965, Chile last competed in 1969, Paraguay last competed in 1972, Cyprus last competed in 1973 and Ecuador, Jamaica and Spain last competed in 1974.